Why Do People Retire in Florida? 9 Things You Must Know

 6. Yes, there's such a thing as TOO much sun

-Many of you beach bums in the swingin' '70s knew nothing of SPF.
+Beach bums in the swingin' '70s knew nothing of SPF.
 It was baby oil, baby, slathered on your tender skin to enhance rays of sunshine to deepen your tan.
-Little did you know.
+Little did we know the dangers.

 The sun on exposed skin was dangerous then and is dangerous now, especially if you're a tenderfoot moving from the Midwest or Northeast to year-round sunshine in tropical Florida.
 Sunburn can cause premature wrinkling and uneven skin coloring.
 And too many sunburns or too much sun will cause your skin's texture to change.